Battle of Lützen (1813): Battle

 The Prussian attack started off late with Blücher leading with his corps about 11:30.
 As they approached Großgörschen, he was only expecting a couple thousand French instead of the full division that he found.
 Blücher paused the attack, called up his artillery and started an artillery bombardment.
-This delay gave General Souham just enough time to occupy Gross Görschen while General Girad proceeded to gather his men around the village of Starsiedl, waiting for Marmont to arrive.
+This delay gave General Souham just enough time to occupy Gross Görschen while General Girard proceeded to gather his men around the village of Starsiedl, waiting for Marmont to arrive.
 At noon, General Souham secured Gross Görschen, while General Girard rallied his forces around Starsiedl, awaiting the arrival of Marmont.
 The general engagement commenced shortly thereafter.
 Girard managed to hold his position, but Souham was forced to retreat under heavy artillery fire.
 At this critical juncture, Marshal Ney, covered in dust, arrived.
 His arrival enabled Girard to leave the defence of Starsiedel to him, and to march to the aid of Souham.

 Napoleon was taken by surprise at the intensity of cannon fire coming from the direction of Lützen.
 Having reached Markranstädt with Lauriston's V Corps, he became aware of the unfolding events on his right flank.
 After carefully listening to the distant battle, he issued decisive orders: the III Corps was to hold its ground at all costs while Marmont moved to support its right and Bertrand threatened the Russian left.
 Simultaneously, Macdonald was to redirect his XI Corps southward from the Leipzig road to attack the Russian right.
 Lauriston, leaving one division to deal with General Kleist (who was evacuating Leipzig by 13:00), was to counter-march his remaining forces toward Markranstädt.
 The Imperial Guard was ordered to move immediately to the Kaja area.

 Napoleon reached the battlefield at 14:30 and found the situation critical.
 Ney's corps, exhausted and shaken, was on the verge of collapse.
 Bertrand had halted his advance against Blücher's left upon discovering Miloradovich advancing toward Zeitz.
 Marmont, meanwhile, was under heavy pressure from the Allies.
 The moment called for direct intervention, and Napoleon rose to the occasion.
 Riding among the disordered conscripts, he personally rallied his troops, exhorting them back into formation and repeatedly leading them in charges against the enemy.
 His presence revitalized the army, instilling confidence and determination.
 Marmont later wrote, "This was probably the day, of his whole career, on which Napoleon incurred the greatest personal danger on the field of battle.
 He exposed himself constantly, leading the defeated men of III Corps back to the charge."
 Despite these efforts, the situation remained dire.
 Ney and Marmont's forces were in poor condition, and urgent appeals for reinforcements poured in from all sides.
 Although the Guard arrived at Kaja shortly after Napoleon, he refused to commit them prematurely, stating, "The battle turns about Kaja."
 The fighting along the ridge swung back and forth, but the delay allowed Bertrand and Macdonald to close in on the flanks of Wittgenstein's army.